sea-bass/pyroboplan/docs/source/index.rst

 This library extensively uses the `Pinocchio <https://github.com/stack-of-tasks/pinocchio>`_ Python bindings for modeling robot kinematics and dynamics.

 Note the **educational** in this library description.
-It is not designed for performance, but rather to teach newcomers the fundamentals of motion planning in an easy-to-use environment.
+It is not designed for performance, but rather to teach newcomers the fundamentals of motion planning in an easy-to-use environment with :examples:`many examples <>`.

 .. image:: _static/gifs/pyroboplan_rrt_traj.gif
   :width: 640